idoven/Idoven-DS-Signal-Processing/README.md

 With respect to the **time needed** to develop this task.
 I want to comment that due to the computational cost of downloading all the data and process it, I finally decided to start with a simple task instead of a machine learning task as I wanted at first.

+To sum up, I was able to see that cardiac world and the ECG signal, have many peculiarities and information that we can play with and obtain very usefull applications.

 ##  **Next steps**

 *   **Test the code and the feature extraction in a large variety of ECG signals.**